Sunil Solomon

 Sunil Suhas Solomon is an Indian academic and associate professor of Medicine, in the Division of Infectious Diseases, at the Johns Hopkins University School of Medicine.
-Dr Sunil is also the chairman of YRG Care.
+Dr Sunil is also the chairman of YRGCARE.
 His work revolves around epidemiology, clinical management and access to HIV and HCV services for at risk populations.

 Early life and education

 He obtained the medical training at Sri Ramachandra Medical University in Chennai and eventually did a Masters in Public Health and a doctorate in Epidemiology (PhD) from the Johns Hopkins University, USA.